streamlit/docs/content/streamlit-cloud/community/deploy-app-streamlit-cloud.md

 ## App access and usage

 Streamlit Cloud's Community tier is completely free and is meant to get you started with sharing your Streamlit apps.
-If you need a solution with access controls, ability to deploy from private repos, ability to customize resources, and much more, please check out the [Team and Enterprise tiers](https://streamlit.io/cloud-sign-up).
+If you need a solution with access controls, ability to deploy from private repos, ability to customize resources, and much more, please check out the [Enterprise tier](/streamlit-cloud/enterprise).

 ### Access